Rachel Sweet: Film and television

 In 1982, Sweet had a starring role in the low-budget musical film Rock 'n' Roll Hotel, which also featured Judd Nelson and was filmed in Richmond, Virginia, at the then-inoperative Jefferson Hotel.
 Shooting in Richmond with local extras began in October 1982 and was halted abruptly in December.
 The film's original 3D version, with scenes in the style of early MTV music videos, received only two screenings in 1983, in Los Angeles and New York.
 It was never released theatrically, even after it was eventually re-cut and completed in 1986 under the supervision of Sweet's father, Dick.

 Sweet also appeared in the 1989 musical film Sing, performing "Life Ain't Worth Living (When You're Dead)".
-The song does not appear on the soundtrack album, although Columbia did release it as the B-side of Paul Carrack and Terri Nunn's soundtrack single "Romance (Love Theme from "Sing").
+While the song does not appear on the soundtrack album, Columbia Records released it as the B-side of the soundtrack single "Romance (Love Theme from "Sing") by Paul Carrack and Terri Nunn.

 In 1989 and 1990, Sweet hosted a show on The Comedy Channel (forerunner of Comedy Central) called The Sweet Life, which also featured Jon Stewart.
-Her recording of the theme song to the Nickelodeon series Clarissa Explains It All was a reworking of the theme song from The Sweet Life; and she provided vocals for songs in the Barbie animated series.
+Her recording of the theme song to the Nickelodeon series Clarissa Explains It All was a reworking of the theme song from The Sweet Life.
+She also provided vocals for songs in the Barbie animated series.

-Sweet had a cameo as George Costanza's cousin in a 1992 episode of Seinfeld titled "The Contest", and played a waitress in the 1994 film comedy All Tied Up.
+Sweet had a minor role as George Costanza's cousin in "The Contest", a 1992 episode of the TV sitcom Seinfeld.
+She played a waitress in the 1994 film comedy All Tied Up.

 Focusing on a writing and producing career in television since the late 1990s, she has been a writer and/or executive producer on series including Dharma & Greg, Commando Nanny, George Lopez, Hot in Cleveland, 2 Broke Girls, The Single Guy and The Goldbergs.

-Sweet opened for the Jerry Garcia Band on his 1980 winter tour including 2/28/80 at Kean College.
-It was a early and late show and the great Robert Hunter, lyricist for Garcia, sang and played with the band.
-The show is an official live album "After Midnight" and features a Eleanor Rigby tease.
+Personal life

+Sweet owned Madonna's former home Los Pavoreales, selling it in 2010.

+Sweet married television writer and producer Tom Palmer in 1997; they have two children.